SkwalExe/learn-rust/course/variable-data-types/README.md

 You should always specify the type of the variable, because it is a good practice to avoid errors.

 for example, if you know that `x` will never be negative, you can write:

 ```rust
 let x: u32 = 1;
 ```

-*And that's how we manipulate variable data types!*

 ---

 <p align="right"><a href="../if-else-statements">Next Section ⏭️</a></p>

 ---